rage/cyber-security-base-19/data/module-2/part-5/framework.md

 patching will also likely be very quick.

 One might perceive all deployments as a risk because it might break something.
-One way to mitigate the risk of new deployments are so-called <a href="http://martinfowler.com/bliki/CanaryRelease.html" target="_blank">canary releases</a>.
+One way to mitigate the risk of new deployments are so-called [canary releases](http://martinfowler.com/bliki/CanaryRelease.html).
 If one has multiple machines that have to be updated, changes can be pushed only to a small percentage of the nodes.
 Then one can observe the nodes that have the newer code in place, and see if the work as intended.
 If everything is ok, the changes can be deployed to the rest of the network.

 <text-box variant=emph name="Quick iterations -- why is security often neglected?">